- Cabin is quiet

 All Sedona minivans come with power features, a rearview camera, keyless entry, a 5.0-inch touchscreen for infotainment, Bluetooth connectivity, seats for seven passengers, and 17-inch wheels.

 Sedona LX models get a three-seat second-row bench for eight-passenger capacity, as well as a power driver seat and power sliding side doors.
-Options include leather upholstery, an Apple CarPlay-enabled infotainment system, and bigger wheels.
+Options include leather upholstery, an Apple CarPlay-compatible infotainment system, and bigger wheels.

 On the Sedona EX, Kia adds heated front seats, rear parking sensors, high-output USB ports, a cooled glove box, and a 3.5-inch driver information display.
 At the SX trim, the Sedona adds an 8.0-inch touchscreen, a power liftgate, Infinity premium audio, a power front passenger seat, ventilated front seats, and heated second-row seats.